 Since 2015, Wu Tsai Neuro's Interdisciplinary Scholars program has supported innovative young researchers who are engaging in highly interdisciplinary research in the neurosciences, broadly defined.
 Our scholars have backgrounds in basic and clinical neurosciences, biomedical sciences, physical sciences, social sciences, engineering, education, law, business and humanities, but all are engaged in cutting edge research that will advance our understanding of the mind, brain and behavior in health and disease.

-The Knight Initiative for Brain Resilience Scholars Award
+The Brain Resilience Scholars Award

 In addition to providing two years of fellowship funding, the program provides scientific and career-growth opportunities and guidance under the leadership of program co-directors and faculty mentors Professors Miriam Goodman and Liqun Luo.

 In addition, Brain Resilience Scholars will meet regularly with Knight Initiative associate director Natasha Hussain and faculty mentor Elizabeth Mormino to learn from one another and build community around the topic of neurodegeneration and brain resilience.

 Our postdoctoral programs brings together cohorts of postdocs representing the broad range of demographic, experiential and scientific diversity.
 Women and postdocs from groups underrepresented in the neurosciences are strongly encouraged to apply.

 Scholars meet monthly with their cohort and program faculty mentors to share ideas and discuss approaches to scientific and career challenges, visit each other’s labs to learn about different research techniques and areas of study, and practice communicating their research to scientific and general audiences.
 These programs are pleased to provide parental leave for Scholars, and Scholars also receive $3000 of discretionary research funds annually.